 Revlimid plus high-dose dexamethasone for patients with multiple myeloma who relapsed after at least one prior therapy.

 In two studies of patients with multiple myeloma who had received at least one prior treatment and were treated with Revlimid plus high-dose dexamethasone (RD), the time to disease progression was significantly longer for patients taking RD compared to those taking dexamethasone alone.
 On average, the time that patients receiving RD lived without their disease worsening was 12.1–13.9 months, compared with 4.7 months.
 Patients treated with RD had a 68%–72% improvement in time to progression compared to those treated with dexamethasone alone.

 How is Revlimid currently being studied in myeloma?

-Revlimid is being evaluated in a number of ongoing clinical trials in newly diagnosed and relapsed and/or refractory myeloma, as well as in patients with asymptomatic high-risk smoldering multiple myeloma to see if it can delay progression to active myeloma.
+Revlimid is being evaluated in a number of ongoing clinical trials in patients with newly diagnosed and relapsed and/or refractory myeloma, as well as in patients with asymptomatic high-risk smoldering multiple myeloma to see if it can delay progression to active myeloma (NCT01169337).

-The combination of Revlimid, Velcade, and low-dose dex (RVd) is being evaluated alone and in combination with high-dose chemotherapy and autologous stem cell transplant in a Phase III trial in newly diagnosed myeloma.
-Results from this trial will help determine if transplant is still necessary in the initial management of myeloma in younger patients or whether novel agents alone provide similar outcomes.
+RVd is being evaluated alone and in combination with high-dose chemotherapy and ASCT in a phase 3 trial in newly diagnosed myeloma.
+Results from this trial will help determine if transplant is still necessary in the initial management of myeloma in younger patients or whether novel agents alone provide similar outcomes (NCT01191060).